A50Team7/Final-Project/README.md

 Xray for Jira is used to store, organize and run manual tests / test cases.
 The test cases cover not only the “Happy paths” but also alternative paths to validate that the delivered functionality is build according to the requirements.
 <br/>

-#### Approach
+####  Functional Testing Approach

-1. Functional Testing: Validate all listed functionalities.
+1. Validate all listed functionalities with manual testing
 2. API Testing: All CRUD and user operations in the REST API.
-3. UI/UX Testing: Compatibility across browsers and devices.
-4. Database Testing: Data integrity and relationship in MySQL/MariaDB.
+3. UI/UX Automation Testing with Selenium WebDriver
 <br/>

 ### Test Plan